php-deal/framework/README.md

 ```

-Foo::bar accepts '2' literal as a parameter, and does not accept '1'.
+Foo::bar accepts '2' literal as a parameter and does not accept '1'.

 With @inheritdoc: